 Intangible fixed asset

-These are the assets which can’t be touched.
-Like copyright, trademark, company’s website, goodwill, licenses and so on.
+These are the assets that can’t be touched.
+Like copyright, trademark, company’s website, goodwill, licenses, and so on.

 Goodwill is easy to calculate since it is the difference between the value at which it was bought/sold and the actual value.
 Other fixed assets are hard to evaluate.